cloudflare/workerd/docs/vscode.md

 ## VSCode Tasks

-There is a `.vscode/tasks.json` file included in the project that is seeded with a few useful tasks for building and testing.
+The [.vscode/tasks.json](../.vscode/tasks.json) file included provides a few useful tasks for use within VSCode:

+* Bazel build workerd (dbg)
+* Bazel build workerd (fastbuild)
+* Bazel build workerd (opt)
+* Bazel build all (dbg)
+* Bazel run all tests

 ## Debugging

-There is a `.vscode/launch.json` file included in the project for launching the `workerd` binary with the debugger attached from VSCode.
-This is supported on Linux (x64) and OS X (arm64).
+There are workerd debugging targets within Visual Studio Code.
+These are supported on Linux (x64) and OS X (arm64).

+The file [.vscode/launch.json](../.vscode/launch.json) has launch targets to that can be debugged within VSCode.

-The debug from vscode, first ensure that you have saved a vscode workspace for workerd, `File -> Save Workspace As...`, then `Run -> Start Debugging (F5)`.
+Before you start debugging, ensure that you have saved a vscode workspace for workerd, `File -> Save Workspace As...`, then `Run -> Start Debugging (F5)`.

-Running the project will prompt you for workerd configuration.
-To use the helloworld sample, the configuration argument would be `serve ${workspaceFolder}/samples/helloworld/config.capnp`.
+The main targets of interest are:

+* `workerd debug`
+* `workerd debug with inspector enabled`
+* `workerd test case`

+Launching either `workerd debug` or `workerd debug with inspector enabled` will prompt for a workerd configuration to launch workerd with, the default is `${workspaceFolder}/samples/helloworld/config.capnp`.

+Launching `workerd test case` will prompt for a test to debug, the default is `bazel-bin/src/workerd/jsg/jsg-test`.